Touring Walt Disney World with Cognitive Disabilities

 What about waiting in line?

 Walt Disney World offers a Disability Access Service to those individuals with special needs.
-This service will limit the amount of time that your group will have to wait in line and can be used in addition to Fastpass+.
+This service will limit the amount of time that your group will have to wait in line.

 There are a lot of different dining options at Walt Disney World, and the experiences at each restaurant are varied.
 Some venues are very subdued and quiet, while others are boisterous and loud.
 Depending on whether you would be more comfortable in a loud setting or a soothing one, it is important to read about the dining setting to be sure that everyone will be okay with the environment.
 The MouseForLess has dining descriptions for each restaurant at Walt Disney World to aid in your decisions.
 Remember that most table service dining venues recommend advanced reservations.
 Most table service restaurants will prepare food according to any special dietary needs.
 Counter service restaurants will generally have set options for those with common dietary accommodations.